KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Handheld_Wiki/Other_Handhelds.md

 ### TECNO
 - TECNO Pocket Go

-## HHD Setup
+## Unsupported Handhelds

 !!! note

     Certain handhelds have been confirmed to boot Bazzite, but are plagued by missing driver support for Linux including missing audio drivers.

-Unsupported handhelds _could work_ with Bazzite and the "**Other Handhelds**" section should cover unsupported handhelds, but there may be major issues encountered that are undocumented.
+Unsupported handhelds _could work_ with Bazzite, but there may be major issues encountered that are undocumented.
 If your handheld hardware is not listed, then you can still give Bazzite a try with our Bazzite-Deck image.

 Your mileage may vary with untested hardware.
-Bazzite does **not** have the required setup for unsupported handheld, so setup will be manually done by the end user with unsupported handhelds.
+Bazzite does **not** have the required setup for unsupported handheld, so setup will be manually done by the end-user for different functionality if it even works properly on the unsupported device.

+## HHD Setup

 **Commands for functional HHD**: